azhang98/microgrid/README.md

     - `RS232.py` : sends data to the ESP32 from the solar charge controller
     - `linear_actuator.py` : send commands to the Arduino to move the linear actuator vertically for the solar panel
     - `time_elapsed.py` : starts a timer for the session for data logging purposes
-- JS files: uses fetch API/RESTful design patterns to read and update the graph
+- JS files: uses fetch API/RESTful design to read and update the graph

 # usage
 1. Flash the firmware onto the device.
 Refer to [`/board_boot`](https://github.com/Cutherean/microgrid/tree/main/board_boot) for instructions
 2. Flash `boot.py` and `sdcard.py` to the board using [ampy](https://learn.adafruit.com/micropython-basics-load-files-and-run-code/install-ampy)
 3. Turn on any hardware needed
-4. Open the ESP32 to your terminal/command line/whatever
+    1. Note: connect the RS232 cable before the solar charge controller is on or while they are both on
+4. Connect the ESP32 to a power source or to a computer (if connecting to a computer you will need to use something like `screen` with a baud rate of 115200)
 5. Click the reset button on the board
+    1. A known issue is that you will need to reinsert the SD card after resetting the board
 6. Go to the IP address shown

 # contributors